 Get the basics down first, drive in Automatic for a while (pun intended) and take it one step at a time.
 Maybe progress to Program next, then one of the semi-automatic modes explained below.

 Then when you’re comfortable with the basic functions of your camera and have been using it for a while, you are ready to tackle Manual Mode.

-I'll explain this is more detail below as I go over each mode below, but the short answer for when to use each one goes like this:
+I’ll explain this in more detail below as I go over each mode below, but the short answer for when to use each one goes like this:

 - Use Aperture Priority when you want to control the depth of field (I use this mode 95% of the time when I’m walking around doing street photography or traveling).

 - Use Shutter Priority when you want to control motion (freezing action or creating blur – I rarely use this mode except perhaps when I’m doing panning).